AIR-UFG/real_esrgan_semantic_kitti_finetune/README.md

 For inference existing models
     * put the pre-trained models (.pth files) in the <your_dir>/Real-ESRGAN-master/weights folder.
 You can take our pre-trained model from here.

-Open the Real_ESRGAN_architecture_finetune.ipynb file and from then you can run the code, needed explnations are in the notebook.
+Open the Real_ESRGAN_architecture_finetune.ipynb file and from then you can run the code, needed explanations are in the notebook.

+For more information, check the [original repo](https://github.com/xinntao/Real-ESRGAN)

 ## Results